 Title: SHREC 2019 Extended 2D Scene Image-Based 3D Scene Retrieval

-Organizers: Juefei Yuan, University of Southern Mississippi, USA
+Organizers: Hameed Abdul-Rashid, University of Southern Mississippi, USA

-Hameed Abdul-Rashid, University of Southern Mississippi, USA
+Juefei Yuan, University of Southern Mississippi, USA

 Bo Li, University of Southern Mississippi, USA

 Yijuan Lu, Texas State University, USA

+Tobias Schreck, Graz University of Technology, Austria

-Objective: In the months following our SHREC 2018 - 2D Scene Image-Based 3D Scene Retrieval (IBR) track, we have extended the number of the scene categories from the initial 10 classes to 30 classes [1].
-For that reason, we seek to further evaluate the performances of new and novel 2D scene Image-based 3D scene model retrieval algorithms using our extended and comprehensive benchmark.
+Objective: In the months following our SHREC 2018 - 2D Scene Image-Based 3D Scene Retrieval (SceneIBR2018) track [1], we have extended the number of the scene categories from the initial 10 classes to 30 classes [2], resulting a new benchmark Scene IBR, which has 30,000 scene images and 3,000 3D scene models.
+For that reason, we seek to further evaluate the performance of existing and new 2D scene image-based 3D scene model retrieval algorithms using this extended and more comprehensive new benchmark.

 Introduction:

 2D scene image-based 3D scene model retrieval is to retrieve 3D scene models given an input 2D scene image.
-This task is far from trivial, for realistic 2D scene images lack 3D geometric context as well as semantic information.
-Due to limited 3D scene benchmarks and vast ambiguity in dimensional semantic information between scene images and scene models, 3D model retrieval algorithms have consequently been limited to focus on single object retrieval.
-Our motivation behind this research are its extensive contributions to 3D scene understanding as well as reconstruction, Autonomous systems, 3D printing, etc.

-Deng et al. [5] collected the ImageNet database which ten years after its inception comprises over 21,000 synsets indexed and nearly 14.2 million images.
-While our SHREC 2018 IBR benchmark incorporated only 10,000 images from ImageNet and 1000 corresponding scene models from 3D Warehouse both equally divided between the 10 indoor and outdoor classes, the initial benchmark was far from comprehensive and introduced distinct classes across both indoor and outdoor scenes [4].

-To overcome such obstacles, we increased from 10 scene classes to 30 scene classes.
-Zhou et al. collected the Places88 composed a database of 10,624,928 scene images across 434 scene categories [3].
-Due to class imbalance in ImageNet, we replaced all initial 10 classes as well as established new classes with images from Places88.
-As for our 3D scene models, we kept the initial models used in the IBR benchmark and established 20 new classes, each with 100 scene models selected from 3D Warehouse.
+It has vast related applications, including highly capable autonomous vehicles like the Renault SYMBIOZ [3] [4], multi-view 3D scene reconstruction, VR/AR scene content generation, and consumer electronics apps.
+However, this task is far from trivial and lacks substantial research due to the challenges involved and lack of related retrieval benchmarks.
+Consequently, existing 3D model retrieval algorithms have been limited to focus on single object retrieval.
+Seeing the benefits of advances in

+retrieving 3D scene models based on a scene image query makes this research direction useful, promising, and interesting as well.
+To promote this interesting yet challenging research, we organized a 2018 Eurographics Shape Retrieval Contest (SHREC) tracks [21, 2, 22, 3] titled “2D Scene Image-Based 3D Scene Retrieval”, by building the first 2D scene image-based 3D scene retrieval benchmark SceneIBR2018, which has10,000 2D scene images and 1,000 3D scene models.
+All the images and models are equally classified into 10 indoor as well as outdoor classes.

+However, as can be seen, SceneIBR2018 contains only 10 distinct scene classes, and this is one of the reasons that all the three deep learning-based participating methods have achieved excellent performance.
+Considering this, after the track we have tripled the size of SceneIBR2018

+to make each has 30 classes, and built an extended version for it, resulting an extended benchmark Scene IBR, which has 30,000 scene images, and 3,000 3D scene models.
+Similarly, all the 2D sketches, 2D images and 3D scenes are equally classified into 30 classes.
+We have kept the same scene images and models in the initial 10 classes of SceneIBR2018.

-Hence, this track seeks participants who will provide new contributions and advanced 2D scene images-based 3D scene model retrieval methods for evaluation and comparison.
-Upon submission, we will evaluate and compare results to not only other ExtendedSceneIBR methods but also alongside the previously submitted IBR methods.
-We will provide our methods of evaluation, which correspond to those used in the initial IBR track.
+Hence, this track seeks participants who will provide new contributions to advance 2D scene images-based 3D scene retrieval for evaluation and comparison, especially in terms of scalability to the number of scene categories, on the new benchmark Scene_IBR.
+We will also provide corresponding evaluation code for computing a set of performance metrics similar to those used in the Query-by-Model retrieval technique.